Antarctica Glossary of terms A - H

 fauna - Animals.
 Antarctic fauna includes seals, penguins, whales, krill, ice-fish, nematode worms, mites, and wingless midges (plus a few other animals).
 Also sometimes used in the phrase "charismatic mega-fauna" large animals with charisma - penguins, seals, whales etc.

-fur including the sole.
-Originally an Inuit item of clothing,
+the sole.
+Originally an Inuit item of clothing, no longer in

-no longer in use, much used in the heroic age of Arctic
+use, much used in the heroic age of Arctic and Antarctic exploration.

 firn - A transitional stage between snow and glacial ice, a type of snow that has survived a summer melting season and has become more compact than freshly falling snow.